Skip to content

 • The child should be seen by the lead social worker without their caregivers when appropriate and this should be recorded in the Assessment Record;

-• Determine what and when the parents should be told of any concerns;
+• Determine what the parents should be told of any concerns;

-• Consult with and consider contributions from all relevant agencies, including agencies covering previous addresses in the UK and abroad;
+• Consult with, and consider contributions from, all relevant agencies, including agencies covering previous addresses in the UK and abroad.

-Before a Referral is discussed with other agencies, the parent's consent should usually be sought, unless to do so may place the child at risk of Significant Harm, in which case the manager should authorise the discussion of the Referral with other agencies without parental knowledge or consent.
+Before a Referral is discussed with other agencies, the parent's consent should usually be sought, unless doing so may place the child at risk of Significant Harm, in which case the manager should authorise the discussion of the Referral with other agencies without parental knowledge or consent.
 The authorisation should be recorded with reasons.

-If during the course of the assessment, it is discovered that a school age child is not attending an educational establishment, the social worker should contact the local education service to establish a reason for this.
+If during, the course of the assessment, it is discovered that a school-age child is not attending an educational establishment, the social worker should contact the local education service to establish a reason for this.

 If there is suspicion that a crime may have been committed including sexual or physical assault or neglect of the child, the Police must be notified immediately.

-Children should to be seen and listened to and included throughout the Assessment process.
+Children should be seen and listened to and included throughout the assessment process.
 Their ways of communicating should be understood in the context of their family and community as well as their behaviour and developmental stage.
 It is important that the impact of what is happening to a child is clearly identified and that information is gathered, recorded and checked systematically, and discussed with the child and their parents/carers where appropriate.

 All agencies involved with the child, the parents and the wider family have a duty to collaborate and share information to safeguard and promote the welfare of the child.